azamsharpschool/machine-learning-aiml-aais/AAIS-302/resources/houston-housing-prices.md

 ## 🧠 Objective

-Use linear regression to predict house prices based on square footage.
+Use linear regression to predict house prices.

 ---